pantelis/artificial-intelligence/_sources/aiml-common/lectures/nlp/nmt/_index.md

 ### Decoder

-The decoder is a language model that is "aware" of the target words that it’s generated so far and of the input.
+The decoder is "aware" of the target words that it’s generated so far and of the input.
 In fact it is an example of _conditional language model_ because it conditions on the source sentence or its representation - the context $\phi$.

 The decoder directly calculates,